NixOS: For developers

 deploying a project.
 Instead, it formalizes and encapsulates these tools in a

 way that they too are locked to a given version.
-Nix
+Nix-compatible projects are

 still built using the regular tools for that project’s ecosystem, however the